 A range of other strategies, dependent on your personal circumstances, will also exist.

 However, where the conduct complained of by the Secretary of State occurred after October 2015, directors face the additional risk of being subject to a Compensation Order.

 A Compensation Order is an order that can be sought to require individuals, who formerly acted as directors, to contribute to an insolvent company’s assets where their misconduct led to disqualification as a director.

 Unlike conventional litigation proceedings, a Compensation Order can be described as a strict liability offence – meaning that the grounds for seeking the Order have already been fulfilled and it is difficult to dispute.

 For a majority of disqualified directors, the effect of being subject to a Compensation Order may be that they are personally required to repay losses incurred by HMRC – who are often the largest creditor (and the creditor most prejudiced) where the company has been placed into insolvency.

 It is important for a director to consider the risk of a Compensation Order very early on in proceedings.
 We set out below some issues for directors to address when considering the risks they face in this respect:

 - Liability of disqualified directors

-- Benefit to Creditors
+- Return to Creditors